themanyone/whisper_dictation/README.md

 ### Improvements.

+Threading.
 Moved audio recording to the background and dictation to the foreground.
 Turns out spawning multiple, background threads for dictation was a bad idea.
 Apparently, each new `whisper-jax` instance had to be re-compiled each time.
 Dictation is many times faster with a single thread, runnnig in the foreground as intended.

-Now using `pyperclip` and `pyautogui` to copy and paste text, instead of typing it out into the current window.
-The `pyautogui` module can automate everything, so this opens up the ability to add spoken commands, such as "close window."
+Typing speed.
+Set typing_interval in whisper_dictation.py.
+But except for terminal windows, we now use `pyperclip` and `pyautogui` to copy and paste text, instead of typing responses into the current window.
+Typing is very slow on sites like Twitter and Facebook.
+The theory is they are using Javascript to restrict input from bots.
+But it's annoying to fast typists too.
+If you enjoy watching it type slowly, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever you want.

 ### Issue tracker.